Updated: Apr 10

 Next up will be our dry ingredients, so grab a large bowl.

 Measure out 3 cups flour into your large mixing bowl.

 Add 1 teaspoon salt to the flour.

 Set that aside with your yeast mixture and get a medium bowl for the wet ingredients.

-Then put 1/4 cup buttah in a glass bowl to melt in the microwave.
+Then put 1/4 cup butter in a glass bowl to melt in the microwave.

 Take your orange and juice 1/2 cup it into the bowl along with the zest.
 This is the best part and gives the bread that fresh spring flavor!

 Measure 1/2 teaspoon of pure anise extract.
 My family loves this flavoring, we use it in pizzelles too, it tastes like licorice and makes a delicious flavor combination with the orange.

-Whisk the ingredients together and bring your three bowls back center stage.
+Whisk the ingredients together and gather your three bowls.
 You should have a bowl with the orange mixture, another with the flour mixture, and a third bowl with the yeast mixture.

 Your yeast mixture should look like this now, foamy!